 Since the glass was broken, we needed to fix it.
 The cost to replace the glass at ACE Hardware was greater than the cost of the lantern.

 Should we buy another lantern?
 We started looking, but the problem was that this lantern was from a matching group of 6.
 And the chances of finding one that matched was pretty slim.

 Steve knew that there had to be another way, and told Annette he was going to cut the glass himself.

 He watched a couple of YouTube videos and then went to his workshop to find a glass cutter.
 He came up empty-handed in his search, so we decided to look online to see how much a glass cutter cost.

 The price at Home Depot was about $5, on eBay we found them a little cheaper at about $4.50 with shipping.

-Then he decided to check Michaels and found an oil chamber glass cutter for $7, but by using one of their 40 percent off coupon the price came down to about $5 with tax.
-The DIY option for cutting glass seemed to be the way to go here.
+Then he decided to check Michaels and found an oil chamber glass cutter for $7, but by using one of their 40 percent off coupons the price came down to about $5 with tax.
+The DIY option to cut our own glass seemed to be the way to go here.